rmardock/Python-Calculator/README.md

 ***

-> ## This application utilizes the following libraries:
+> ## This application utilizes the following libraries
 > - PyQt5
 > - math
 > - re